speddings/belly-button-biodiversity/README.md

-# Bellybutton Biodiversity
+# Belly Button Biodiversity

-## Overview of Bellybutton Biodiversity
+## Overview of Belly Button Biodiversity
 The purpose of this project and analysis is a dashbaord website that allows an individual to select a test subject's ID from a dropdown menu.
 Upon selection, the dashboard displays the demographic information, the top 10 bacteria cultures found in the sample, cultures per sample, and the per-week washing frequency of that individual.